Here’s a recent example:

 I’m happy to report that this conversation has a happy ending: hole-digging is scheduled!
-But it’s a good chance to talk about how to make the ask.
+It’s also a perfect opportunity to talk about how to make the ask.
 It’s impossible to know what kind of help people need, and it would never occur to me to post a separate offer for each and every little thing that I was willing to do for another timebank member.
 Who’s got time for that?

-I can’t tell you how many times a member has looked at the weekly member email that lists recent requests and said “Wow, I never thought about offering that particular service, but I could totally do that!”
+I can’t tell you how many times I’ve looked at the weekly member email that lists recent requests and said “Wow, I never thought about offering that particular service, but I could totally do that!”

-If you dismiss the thought of getting the help you need through the timebank by a cursory glance at what’s currently being offered, you’re missing an opportunity!
-Here are my suggestions:
+If you dismiss the thought of getting the help you need through the timebank by a cursory glance at what’s currently being offered, you’re missing an opportunity.
+Here are some suggestions to try:

-- SEARCH!
 Use the search box at the top of every page in hOurworld.
-Try a few different words/versions of what you’re searching for.
+Try a few different words or versions of your search.
 Go ahead and noodle around in there.
 You won’t break anything!
-You may find a member bio or offer that turns up in your search field, and you can reach out to that member directly with your request by emailing them: use the email they have listed in their profile or use the envelope icon in their profile to send an email.
+You may find a member bio or offer that turns up in your search, and we encourage you reach out directly to that member with your request by emailing them: use the email they have listed in their profile or use the envelope icon in their profile to send an email.

-Make sure your member profile is up-to-date, friendly, and inviting!
-After all, the first thing a potential responder is going to do is look you up on the member software.
+Make sure your profile information is up-to-date, friendly, and inviting.
+After all, the first thing a potential responder will do is look you up on the member software.
 Increase your chances by having a photo and welcoming bio, and make it easy to contact you.

 - Don’t take it personally if a request is unfulfilled.
 Maybe it isn’t something that others are able to help with, or they’re not available, or maybe they didn’t read their email.
-OK, that’s another post.
+OK, that’s a topic for another post.
 The point is: please don’t be disheartened.
-Keep at it, and perhaps the next time you’ll make a great connection.
+Keep at it, and perhaps the next time you’ll make a fabulous connection.

 So — what do YOU need that you haven’t requested? 😊